concordion/concordion-website/cubano/database/index.md

     priority: 0.6
 ---

-# Automating Database Requests
-There are a range of options:
+There are a range of options for automating database requests:

 **Low Level:**
 * JDBC: will meet your needs but needs some work to get going